magento/merchdocs/src/sales/invoice-create.md

 1. In the _Operations_ section, choose **Orders**.

-1. Find the sales order with the status of `Pending` in the grid.
+1. Find the sales order with the status of `Processing` in the grid.
+Then, do the following:

 1. In the _Action_ column, click **View**.

 1. In the header of the sales order, choose the **Invoice** option.

     {:.bs-callout-info}
-    The Invoice option does not appear if the [payment action](#payment-actions) for your specific [payment method]({% link configuration/sales/payment-methods.md %}) is set to _Authorize and Capture_.
+    The Invoice option does not appear when the [payment action]({% link configuration/sales/payment-methods.md %}#payment-actions) for your specific [payment method]({% link configuration/sales/payment-methods.md %}) is set to `Authorize and Capture`, which auto-generates an invoice, or when and order is placed in which the payment action for your payment method is set to `Authorize` and the order is invoiced.

     The new invoice page looks similar to a completed order page, with additional fields that can be edited.